Air Fryer Chicken Nuggets

 - Salt.
 To taste.

 - Oil.
-A small amount of oil is needed to mix into the breading to help them stick to the chicken pieces and also crisp up beautifully.
-Any neutral oil works, like olive oil or vegetable oil.
+A small amount of oil is needed to mix into the breading to help it stick to the chicken pieces and crisp up beautifully.
+Any neutral oil, like olive oil or vegetable oil, works.

 - Eggs.
 To bind the breading to the nuggets.